Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This stronger AGI can dominate the others by outmaneuvering them.
 It has more options to solve more problems.
 When the other AGIs run out of options, it will have another trick that it can use.

-Meanwhile, numerous AGIs — hundreds, thousands, millions — will be developed on our island over the next few years.
+Meanwhile, numerous AGIs — hundreds, thousands, millions — will be developed on our island.

 Each will be pressured to use the stronger options outside our "island" — or be outcompeted.